Eric Adams: First 100 days

 In early February 2022, a video of Adams from 2019 leaked in which the then-Borough President boasted about being a better cop than his "cracker" colleagues.
-Adams apologized for his comments, saying, "I apologize not only to those who heard it but to New Yorkers because they should expect more from me and that was inappropriate."
+Adams apologized for his comments, saying, "I apologize not only to those who heard it but to New Yorkers because they should expect more from me, which was inappropriate."

-Later in February, Adams implemented a zero-tolerance policy for homeless people sleeping in subway cars or in subway stations.
-Police officers, assisted by mental health professionals, were tasked with removing homeless people from the subway system and directing them to homeless shelters or mental health hospitals.
+Later in February, Adams implemented a zero-tolerance policy for homeless people sleeping in subway cars or subway stations.
+Police officers, assisted by mental health professionals, were tasked with removing homeless people from the subway system and directing them to homeless shelters or mental health facilities.
 The plan has been met with criticism from some activists.
 The Adams administration also took a stand against homeless encampments.
-In the first three months of Adam's tenure, more than 300 homeless encampments had been declared and cleared.
-In an effort to track encampments, Adams's administration created a shared Google Doc that NYPD officers are directed to use to report homeless encampments.
-The Department of Homeless Services is then tasked with responding to such reports within a week.
+In the first three months of Adams's tenure, more than 300 homeless encampments had been declared and cleared.
+To track these encampments, the Adams administration directed NYPD officers to report information on homeless encampments to the Department of Homeless services, who is then tasked with responding to them within a week.

 On February 14, 2022, 1,430 New York City municipal workers were fired after refusing to be vaccinated against COVID-19.
-The mandate had been introduced in October 2021 by Adams's predecessor, but kept in place by Adams.
-In March 2022, Adams ended the city's vaccine mandate for indoor setting and city's mask mandate in public school.
-That same month, Adams announced that he would be keeping the city's vaccine mandate for private-sector employees in place, but would be creating an exemption for athletes and performers.
-The policy became known as the "Kyrie Carve-Out," as it was intended to allow unvaccinated Brooklyn Nets star Kyrie Irving to play home basketball games.
+The mandate had been introduced in October 2021 by Adams's predecessor but kept in place by Adams.
+In March 2022, Adams ended the city's vaccine mandate for indoor settings and the city's mask mandate in public schools.
+That same month, Adams announced that he would keep the city's vaccine mandate for private-sector employees but create an exemption for athletes and performers.
+The policy became known as the "Kyrie Carve-Out", as it was intended to allow unvaccinated Brooklyn Nets star Kyrie Irving to play home basketball games.

-On February 23, 2022, Adams called on companies based in New York City to rescind remote work policies put in place during the COVID-19 pandemic, saying "you can’t stay home in your pajamas all day."
-Adams cited the need for in-person workers in the city who would patronize local businesses, saying "I need the accountant in the office, so that they can go to the local restaurant, so that we can make sure that everyone is employed."
+On February 23, 2022, Adams called on companies based in New York City to rescind remote work policies put in place during the COVID-19 pandemic, saying, "You can't stay home in your pajamas all day."
+Adams cited the need for in-person workers in the city who would patronize local businesses, saying "I need the accountant in the office so that they can go to the local restaurant so that we can make sure that everyone is employed."